-A fourth generation Northwesterner, L.E.
+Northwest native L.E.
 Bragg was born on the old Nisqually Reservation in the shadow of Mount Rainier, and raised in the Greater Seattle Area.
-Except for stints in Mexico, Hawaii, the East Coast, and six years spent living and teaching school on The Colville Reservation in Eastern Washington, the author has spent her life in the Puget Sound Region.
-Ms. Bragg is a graduate of the University of Washington, has taught elementary school, and for fifteen plus years has worked in downtown Seattle
+Her early career included six years living and teaching school on The Colville Reservation in Eastern Washington where she was inspired to write her first book, A River Lost.
+The author now resides in the Puget Sound Region.

 L.E.
 Bragg’s books celebrate the history, scenery, and cultural diversity of the Great Pacific Northwest.
 A River Lost and Seattle, City By The Sound are picture books written at a level for young readers, as well as for adults to enjoy reading aloud.
-More Than Petticoats: Remarkable Washington Women and More Than Petticoats: Remarkable Idaho Women are multi-chapter books for young adult and adult readers.
-Myths and Mysteries of Washington is suitable for adult readers.
+More Than Petticoats: Remarkable Washington Women and Idaho’s Remarkable Women are multi-chapter books for young adult and adult readers.
+Washington Myths and Legends is suitable for adult readers.